Mitch899/Amortization-Calculator/README.md

   - calculate optimized additional payment amount
   - compare additional payments on current loan with refi to determine which is the better option
 <br><br>
-## Learning Schedule and Lessons Learned
+## Learning schedule and lessons learned
+_(This is mostly just so I can come back and reference things later)_
 #### Day 1
 - mapped out entire project - what I want it to look like and what user input fields would be needed
 - got really excited to write the first couple lines and realized I didn't even know how to get user input